Student Handbook

 Regardless if a case is appealed, all outcomes imposed in the case will go into effect immediately unless they are officially stayed pending the appeal decision.

-Appeals must be filed in writing within ten (10) business days of the notice of the initial conduct decision or decision allowing discretionary appeal.
-A student may file a written appeal by completing and submitting the College’s appeal form, if applicable, and sending it to the Appellate Officer.
-It is the student’s obligation to provide any and all materials for consideration at the time of appeal submission.
-Subsequent information and/or revisions to the appeal after initial submission will not be accepted.
+For an appeal to be considered timely, it must be filed in writing within five (5) business days of the notice of the initial conduct decision or decision allowing discretionary appeal.
+A student may file a written appeal by completing and submitting the College's appeal form, if applicable, and sending it to the Appellate Officer.
+It is the student's obligation to provide any and all materials for consideration at the time of appeal submission.
+Subsequent information and/or revisions to the appeal after initial submissions will not be accepted.
+Upon receipt of an appeal, the Appellate Officer shall conduct an initial review to determine if the appeal meets the limited appeals criteria and is timely.
+The student will receive notification about the decision of the initial review of the appeal within five (5) business days of receipt of the student's appeal.
+If the appeal is found to meet these criteria, the Appellate Officer shall give written notice to other involved parties, if applicable, to allow the other parties an opportunity to provide a response to the appeal.

 Upon receipt of an appeal, the Appellate Officer shall conduct an initial review to determine if the appeal meets the limited appeals criteria and is timely.
 The student will receive notification about the decision of the initial review of appeal within five (5) business days of receipt of the student’s appeal.
 If the appeal is found to meet these criteria, the Appellate Officer shall give written notice to other involved parties, if applicable, to allow the other parties an opportunity to provide a response to the appeal.